HEC Lausanne

 HEC Lausanne (standing for Faculté des Hautes études commerciales), also called the Faculty of Business and Economics of the University of Lausanne, is the affiliated business school of the University of Lausanne.
 Since 1911, HEC Lausanne has been developing teaching and research in the field of business and economics.
-The school is considered one of the best business schools in Switzerland.
-HEC Lausanne offers Bachelor, Master, and PhD degrees, as well as executive education, including a part-time Executive MBA, short, open courses, and tailor-made programs for organizations.
+HEC Lausanne offers Bachelor’s, Master’s, and PhD degrees, as well as executive education, professional certification, and professional development programs, including a part-time Executive MBA, short, open courses, and tailor-made programs for organizations.

+It is considered as one of the 3 leading Swiss business schools, alongside the University of St. Gallen, and the IMD (International Institute for Management Development), also based in Lausanne.

 History

 In 1537, the Academy of Lausanne was founded as a school of theology.
 In 1890, the Academy of Lausanne received the status of a University; economics was taught within the Faculty of Law.
 This period was strongly influenced by Léon Walras (1834–1910), the founder of the Lausanne School and creator of the general equilibrium theory.
 It was also the time of Vilfredo Pareto (1848–1923), the famous author of the concept of Pareto efficiency.

 On April 15, 1911, the "Ecole des Hautes Etudes Commerciales" (HEC) was founded by Léon Morf and Georges Paillard within the Faculty of Law.
 The same year, the school welcomed its 12 first students.
 Léon Morf, professor of management tools, public accounting, and financial mathematics was its first dean, followed by Georges Paillard.

 Over the years, professors like Henri Rieben, founder of the first department of European Integration, François Schaller, President of the Bank Council of the Swiss National Bank from 1986 to 1989, perpetuated the reputation of the school.